Angevin Empire: Scotland

-Henry II met Malcolm IV in 1157 to discuss Cumberland, Westmorland and Northumberland, which had previously been seized by Malcolm's grandfather, David I of Scotland.
-In 1149, before Henry II became powerful, he made an oath to David that the lands north of Newcastle should belong to the King of Scotland forever.
-Malcolm reminded him of this oath but Henry II did not comply.
-There is no evidence that Henry II got a dispensation from the pope this time, as William of Newburgh put it, "prudently considering it was the king of England who had the better of the argument by reason of his much greater power."

-Malcolm IV gave up and paid homage in return for Huntingdon, which he inherited from his father.
+Henry met King Malcolm IV in 1157 to discuss Cumberland, Westmorland and Northumberland, which had previously been seized by Malcolm's grandfather David I of Scotland.
+In 1149, before Henry became powerful, he made an oath to David that the lands north of Newcastle should belong to the king of Scotland forever.
+Malcolm reminded him of this oath, but Henry did not comply.
+There is no evidence that Henry recedived a dispensation from the pope this time, as 12th century William of Newburgh puts it, "prudently considering it was the king of England who had the better of the argument by reason of his much greater power."
+Malcolm gave up and paid homage in return for Huntingdon, which he had inherited from his father.

-William the Lion, the next King of Scotland, was unhappy with Henry II since he was given Northumberland by David I in 1152 and therefore lost it to Henry II when Malcolm IV handed it back in 1157.

-As a part of the coalition set by Louis VII, William the Lion first invaded Northumberland in 1173 and then again in 1174, as a result he was captured near Alnwick and had to sign the tough Treaty of Falaise.
+William the Lion, the next king of Scotland, was unhappy with Henry since he was given Northumberland by David in 1152 and therefore lost it to Henry when Malcolm handed it back in 1157.
+As a part of the coalition set by Louis VII, William the Lion first invaded Northumberland in 1173 and then again in 1174; as a result he was captured at the Battle of Alnwick and had to sign the tough Treaty of Falaise.
 Garrisons were to be set in the castles of Edinburgh, Roxburgh, Jedburgh and Berwick.
 Southern Scotland was from then under firm control just as Brittany was.
-On 5 December 1189, Richard I of England would annul the Treaty with the Quit-claim of Canterbury, which saw the return of Roxburgh and Berwick and a formal acknowledgment of Scotland's independence in return for money to fund Richard's crusade in what Warren called a "diplomatic triumph," protecting England's northern flank during John's later rebellion of 1193–4.
+On 5 December 1189, Richard I annulled the treaty, returned of Roxburgh and Berwick and a formal acknowledgment of Scotland's independence in return for money to fund Richard's crusade in what Warren calls a "diplomatic triumph," protecting England's northern flank during John's later rebellion of 1193–1194.

 Wales

 Rhys of Deheubarth, also called Lord Rhys, and Owain Gwynedd were closed to negotiations.
-Henry II had to attack Wales three times, in 1157, 1158 and 1163 to have them answer his summons to the court.
+Henry attacked Wales three times, in 1157, 1158 and 1163 to have them answer his summons to the court.
 The Welsh found his terms too harsh and largely revolted against him.
-Henry then undertook a fourth invasion in 1164, this time with a massive army.
-According to the Welsh chronicle Brut y Tywysogion, Henry raised "a mighty host of the picked warriors of England and Normandy and Flanders and Anjou and Gascony and Scotland" in order to "carry into bondage and to destroy all the Britons".
+Henry undertook a fourth invasion in 1164, this time with a massive army.
+According to Welsh chronicle Brut y Tywysogion, Henry raised "a mighty host of the picked warriors of England and Normandy and Flanders and Anjou and Gascony and Scotland" to "carry into bondage and to destroy all the Britons".

-Bad weather, rains, floods, and constant harassment from the Welsh armies slowed the Angevin army and prevented the capture of Wales (see the Battle of Crogen); a furious Henry II had Welsh hostages mutilated.
-Wales would remain safe for a while, but the invasion of Ireland in 1171 pressured Henry II to end the issue through negotiations with Lord Rhys.
+Bad weather, rains, floods, and constant harassment from the Welsh armies slowed the Angevin army and prevented the capture of Wales; a furious Henry had Welsh hostages mutilated following the Battle of Crogen.
+Wales would remain safe for a while, but the invasion of Ireland in 1171 pressured Henry to end the issue through negotiations with Lord Rhys.